-For over thirty years Jeff Klauenberg, MA, CIS, CFP®, has focused on finding solutions to retirement problems.
-Trained as a clinical psychologist, he attacks retirement planning problems by first understanding the client's concerns and then developing strategies to eliminate those concerns.
-By becoming a Certified Income Specialist and a Certified Financial Planner®, Jeff extended his education beyond his Masters degree in Clinical Psychology.
-This combination of disciplines gives him the comprehensive and current knowledge to develop creative solutions for his clients' retirement and estate planning needs.
+For over thirty years Jeff Klauenberg, MA, CIS™, CFP®, has focused on finding solutions to retirement problems.
+Trained as a clinical psychologist, he approaches retirement planning challenges by first understanding the client's concerns and then developing strategies to eliminate those concerns.
+By becoming a Certified Income Specialist and a CERTIFIED FINANCIAL PLANNER™ professional, Jeff extended his education beyond his Masters degree in Clinical Psychology.
+This combination of disciplines gives him the comprehensive and current knowledge to help develop creative solutions for his clients' retirement and estate planning needs.

 Since 1983 Jeff's firm has continually aimed to be on the cutting edge of financial and retirement planning.
 Through the 1980s, he was an active member of the International Association for Financial Planning.
 In the 1990s, he became active with the Financial Planning Association, National Capital Area, and served on their Board of Directors for several years.
 For over ten years Jeff served as a finance officer for his church, managing their endowment fund investments.
 From 2009 to 2014 he was a Board member acting as 2nd Vice President for the non-profit AT:LAST, the MD Assistive Technology Co-op.